 1986 April: Aeritalia proposes to develop a second habitation module, which could become a core of Europe's independent space station, MTFF, in addition to a European module within an American space station.

 1987: NASA and ESA agreed that MTFF could periodically dock to the US space station for servicing.

-1987 November: In Hague, Ministerial council of ESA members approved the development of an Ariane-5 rocket, the Hermes mini-shuttle, and a three-element Columbus program:
+1987 November: In Hague, Ministerial council of ESA members approves the development of an Ariane-5 rocket, the Hermes mini-shuttle, and a three-element Columbus program:

 1988 February: British government makes a decision to withdraw from the Columbus program and other related projects.

 1988 Sept.
-29: NASA, ESA, Japan and Canada signed a final agreement on the Space Station cooperation.
+29: NASA, ESA, Japan and Canada sign a final agreement on the Space Station cooperation.

 1991: ESA announces that it would slash the length of the Columbus module by 20 percent.

 1995 Oct.
-18: ESA council slashed the length of the Columbus module to 6.7 meters, or half of its original size.
+18: ESA council cuts the length of the Columbus module to 6.7 meters, or half of its original size.

 2003: Columbia disaster and resulting grounding of the Shuttle fleet pushes the launch of the Columbus laboratory to the end of 2007.